 If a business relies more on direct human input on the production floor, the manufacturing process will always vary due to inevitable human error.
 As such, there is an increased chance of quality defects coming off the production line.

-However, automating machines and workflows allow for a significantly more consistent working mechanism, enabling businesses to improve efficiency across their operations.
+However, automated machines and workflows allow for a significantly more consistent working mechanism, enabling businesses to improve efficiency across their operations.
 Consequently, you more than always get what you want if you set the right requirements and specifications.

 And speaking of…